Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene

-The best studied example of moir\'e flat band systems\cite{balents_superconductivity_2020}, magic-angle twisted bilayer graphene\cite{bistritzer_moire_2011-1} is known to host a wide array of low-temperature phases\cite{cao_correlated_2018,cao_unconventional_2018,yankowitz_tuning_2019,sharpe_emergent_2019,lu_superconductors_2019,saito_independent_2020,stepanov_interplay_2019,arora_superconductivity_2020}.
+The best studied example of moir\'e flat band systems\cite{andrei_graphene_2020}, magic-angle twisted bilayer graphene\cite{bistritzer_moire_2011-1} is known to host a wide array of low-temperature phases\cite{cao_correlated_2018,cao_unconventional_2018,yankowitz_tuning_2019,sharpe_emergent_2019,lu_superconductors_2019,saito_independent_2020,stepanov_interplay_2019,arora_superconductivity_2020}.
 Some among these, notably correlated insulators\cite{cao_correlated_2018,yankowitz_tuning_2019,lu_superconductors_2019} and orbital Chern ferromagnets\cite{sharpe_emergent_2019,lu_superconductors_2019,serlin_intrinsic_2020,tschirhart_imaging_2020}, are known unambiguously to arise from the effects of the Coulomb interaction.
 However, the origin of other phenomena is less clear, particularly superconductivity\cite{cao_unconventional_2018,yankowitz_tuning_2019,lu_superconductors_2019,saito_independent_2020,stepanov_interplay_2019,arora_superconductivity_2020} and the large scattering observed in the metallic finite temperature state\cite{polshyn_large_2019,cao_strange_2020}.
 The prevalence of Coulomb-driven phases is suggestive of a unified origin for all of the phenomenology.
 In this picture both superconductivity and the finite temperature resistivity would arise from the interaction of charge carriers with collective modes of the spin and valley isospin.
-However, theoretical efforts based on more conventional phononic mechanisms have been successful at capturing the basic parameters both existing experimental phenomenology of both the superconducting\cite{dodaro_phases_2018,wu_theory_2018,lian_twisted_2019,martin_moire_2020} and high-temperature metallic states\cite{wu_phonon-induced_2019}.
-In this Letter, we report on the discovery of an entropically driven phase transition between an isospin unpolarized Fermi liquid at low temperature and a state characterized by large, strongly fluctuating local magnetic moments at high temperature.
+However, theoretical efforts based on conventional phononic mechanisms do appear to capture the basic experimental phenomenology of both the superconducting\cite{dodaro_phases_2018,wu_theory_2018,lian_twisted_2019,martin_moire_2020} and high-temperature metallic states\cite{wu_phonon-induced_2019}.
+We report on the discovery of an entropically driven phase transition between an isospin unpolarized Fermi liquid at low temperature and a state characterized by large, strongly fluctuating local magnetic moments at high temperature.
 Whereas no such phenomenology is expected from electron-phonon interaction alone, our results imply the existence of low-energy collective modes of electronic origin that couple strongly to the charge carriers.
 Such modes likely play a crucial role in determining the low-temperature phase diagram as well as the finite-temperature transport properties.